WayneKoorts/ffmpeg-macos-universal-binary-builder/README.md

 2. Ensure you have Xcode Command Line Tools: `xcode-select --install`
 3. Review the error messages for missing dependencies or configuration issues
 4. Try cleaning the build directory: `rm -rf build/ output/`

-### Disk Space

-Ensure you have at least 10GB of free disk space for source downloads and compilation artifacts.

 ### Network Issues